Quick Navigation

 Integrated Workflow

 The AI PCB automation process handles both placement and routing in a coordinated manner, considering how placement choices affect routing outcomes.
 This integration improves overall results.
-The algorithm is known to work reliably on latest KiCad versions.
+The algorithm is known to work reliably on latest KiCad versions ver8 and ver9.

 What Part of the Design Was Manually Created?